-There are many factors that would determine what your opt-in rate is.
+There are many factors that determine what your opt-in rate is.
 This can vary depending on the industry you are in, how you are getting traffic to your website, and what type of offer you are incentivizing people with to get them to subscribe.

-Generally speaking, if you are running ads to cold traffic (people who never heard of you before) you'll get lower opt-in rates than if you're sending traffic from warm traffic (such as an endorsement from a trusted source or your own house email list).
+As mentioned above, if you are running ads to cold traffic (people who never heard of you before) you'll get lower opt-in rates than if you're sending traffic from warm traffic (such as an endorsement from a trusted source or your own house email list).

 How to Increase Your Email Opt-in Rates with Squeeze Pages

-There are a number of ways to increase opt-in rates.
+There are a number of ways to increase email opt-in rates.
 One strategy is to send your traffic to a dedicated landing page (also known as a squeeze page) instead of your regular home page.
 A squeeze page is a landing page on your site that is solely dedicated to promoting your free offer and capturing the visitors information.
 There are no other links or things to distract the visitor, leading to much higher opt-in rates on average.

 Opt-in rates for squeeze pages can be anything from 10% to 20%, or much higher.

 As you can note from the example above, some best practices for an effective squeeze page include:

 - A headline that explains the big benefit of your free offer.

 - A picture that represents your free offer (book picture, video screen shot, etc.).